yonomitt/Crushing-Your-Head-Talk/README.md

 # Computer Vision Not Just For Breakfast Anymore

 These are the slides for my talk _Computer Vision, Not Just For Breakfast Anymore_.
-I gave the talk multiple times and changes some content between the talks.
+I gave the talk multiple times and changed some content between the talks.

 As the videos are posted online, I'll add the link(s) here.